 Condition 2 requires that on receiving written request from the relevant property owners, WCPL must implement noise mitigation measures at these properties in consultation with the property owner.
-These measures must be consistent with the measures outlined in the Voluntary Land Acquisition and Mitigation Policy4, and be reasonable, feasible, and proportionate with the level of predicted impact.
+These measures must be consistent with the measures outlined in the Voluntary Land Acquisition and Mitigation Policy10, and be reasonable, feasible, and proportionate with the level of predicted impact.
 They may include measures such as double glazing and air conditioning, where it would assist.

-4.1.2 Property Inspections and Dilapidation Surveys
+4.1.2 Property Inspections and Baseline Surveys

-Reflecting the requirements of Development Consent (SSD-6764), WCPL will undertake property inspections and dilapidation surveys for existing structures on privately owned land within 3 km of any approved open cut mining pit, upon the property owner's request.
+Condition 10, Schedule 3 of Development Consent (SSD-6764), WCPL will undertake property inspections and baseline surveys for existing structures on privately owned land within 3 km of any approved open cut mining pit, upon the property owner's request.
 Property inspections will establish the baseline condition of any buildings and/or structures or provide an update to a previous inspection.
 The property owner will be provided with a copy of the inspection report and an explanation of its contents.

-WCPL also identifies and implements measures to minimise the impacts of blasting on privately-owned dwellings and buildings in accordance with the approved Blast Management Plan.
+WCPL also identifies and implements measures to minimise the impacts of blasting on privately-owned dwellings and buildings in accordance with the approved Blast Management Plan as required by Condition 14, Schedule 3 of Development Consent (SSD-6764).

-4.1.3 Maintain amenity and character
+4.1.3 Maintain Amenity and Character

 As outlined in Section 2.2, WCPL and MWRC have an agreed position for Land and Asset Management in the Village of Wollar, documented in the updated VPA (September 2016).
-This section summarises the measures to be implemented by WCPL to maintain and manage company-owned land and assets in the Village of Wollar, which encompasses all but four privately owned properties, Wollar School, Wollar Recreation Ground, Wollar Community Hall, and the Catholic cemetery.
+This section summarises the measures to be implemented by WCPL to maintain and manage company-owned land and assets in the Village of Wollar, which encompasses all but two privately owned properties, Wollar School, Wollar Recreation Ground, Wollar Community Hall, and the Catholic cemetery.
 Measures include funding for grounds keeping, cleaning and general maintenance of: